Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low

 \subsection{Bright Radio Sources}

 Point sources at low frequencies spread over the whole sky, and constitute one of the biggest challenges in detection of the EoR signal in addition to the contamination of the Galactic emission.

-Therefore there are primarily three factors that we should follow in selecting the candidate EoR fields: (1), the EoR fields of 20 square degrees (2.52 degrees in radius) should not contain any bright radio sources; (2), the EoR fields should look somewhat `isolated', i.e., there should be as few bright radio sources as possible even in the vicinity of the fields or the sidelobes of the SKA1-low stations.
-We will therefore survey an area of twice big as the EoR imaging fields, namely 40 square degrees or $3^{\circ}.57$ in radius; (3), since the EoR fields inevitably contain foreground faint radio sources, we need to select the fields over which the faint radio sources distribute as uniformly as possible.
-The last point is to ensure that the EoR imaging would have a uniform noise level across the entire field after the CLEAN process and subtraction of foreground sources.
+Therefore, there are primarily three rules that we should follow in selecting the candidate EoR fields: (1)The EoR fields of 20 square degrees should not contain any bright radio sources; (2)The EoR fields should look somewhat `isolated', i.e., there are as few bright radio sources as possible in both the vicinities of the fields and the sidelobes of the SKA1-low stations.
+Therefore, we will also survey an area of twice big as the EoR imaging fields for comparison, namely 40 square degrees or $3.57^{\circ}$ in radius; (3)Since the EoR fields inevitably contain foreground faint radio sources, we need to select the fields over which the faint radio sources distribute as uniformly as possible.
+The last point is to ensure that the EoR imaging would have a uniform noise level across the entire field after the CLEAN processing and foreground source subtraction.
 Clustering of the radio sources in the fields may add difficulty to these works.